 The Darknet is a part of Internet that hosts anonymous websites that may or not be offering legal content.

 You will need Tor browser in order to view these websites.
 Read our review of the TOR browser to know more about The Onion Router and how it works.

 Who uses Darknet or Deepnet?
 Is it Dangerous?

 It could be as simple as a group of friends who do are discussing serious issues, or it could be something as dangerous as an assassin offering his services.
 It could be journalists who want to work without the possibility of getting jailed for speaking truth, or it could be people selling banned drugs and weed.
-There are whistle-blowers who let out information without the fear of getting caught – and there there are websites that show child porn.
+There are whistle-blowers who let out information without the fear of getting caught – and there there are websites that show child abuse.

 And often there are links that do not tell you where they are leading, unless you access them from reliable Darknet directories.
 The possibility exists that you click on a link to some discussion and land up on a page of assassins-for-hire.
 And if anything goes wrong, the police would be knocking on your doors.

 Why can’t the authorities ban Darknet?

 TOR network was initially created by the US military base to communicate anonymously.
 They still dump government files – not open to the general public – on the Darknet.
 There are anonymous Intranets where they store these files and people who have passwords can access these files.
 Since the federal and other governments are themselves using the Darknet, they do not consider it feasible to order TOR to shut it down.